gschoppe/pidora/README.md

 <tt>wget https://dl.dropbox.com/u/42238/pogoplug/v2/default/asound.conf</tt><br/>
 <i>depending on your DAC</i>
 4. Download, extract, and place the files contained in this repository's "filesystem" directory in the proper locations relative to root
+5. Open /srv/http/.config/pianobar/config in your favorite text editor, and enter your pandora username and password in the indicated spots
-5. Enter the following commands:<br/>
+6. Enter the following commands:<br/>
 <tt>gpasswd -a http audio</tt><br/>
 <tt>mkfifo /srv/http/ctl</tt><br/>
 <tt>chown -R http /srv/http</tt><br/>